 Many will feel relief from engaging the hamstrings and glutes, so try this back-bend too.

-• Lie on your back and place your arms along your sides with your palms facing down.
-Then, bend the knees and put your heels as closest possible to your bum.
+- Lie on your back and place your arms along your sides with your palms facing down.
+Then, bend your knees and put your heels as close as possible to your bum.

-• Remain this position for 5 breaths, while lifting your hips as high as possible.
+- Remain in this position for 5 breaths, while lifting your hips as high as possible.

 8. Half Moon